prebid/prebid-server-java/docs/application-settings.md

     - prefix length is limited by `auction.truncate-target-attr`
     - if custom prefix may produce keywords that exceed `auction.truncate-target-attr`, prefix value will drop to default `hb`
 - `auction.preferredmediatype.<bidder>.<media-type>` - <media-type> that will be left for <bidder> that doesn't support multi-format.
 Other media types will be removed.
 Acceptable values: `banner`, `video`, `audio`, `native`.
-- `auction.privacysandbox.cookiedeprecation.enabled` - enables cookie deprecation if true.
+- `auction.privacysandbox.cookiedeprecation.enabled` - boolean that turns on setting and reading of the Chrome Privacy Sandbox testing label header.
+Defaults to false.
-- `auction.privacysandbox.cookiedeprecation.ttlsec` - time a cookie will be alive until it is deprecated.
+- `auction.privacysandbox.cookiedeprecation.ttlsec` - if the above setting is true, how long to set the receive-cookie-deprecation cookie's expiration
 - `privacy.gdpr.enabled` - enables gdpr verifications if true.
 Has higher priority than configuration in application.yaml.
-- `privacy.gdpr.eea-countries`
+- `privacy.gdpr.eea-countries` - overrides the host-level list of 2-letter country codes where TCF processing is applied
 - `privacy.gdpr.channel-enabled.web` - overrides `privacy.gdpr.enabled` property behaviour for web requests type.
 - `privacy.gdpr.channel-enabled.amp` - overrides `privacy.gdpr.enabled` property behaviour for amp requests type.
 - `privacy.gdpr.channel-enabled.app` - overrides `privacy.gdpr.enabled` property behaviour for app requests type.